alphagov-mirror/docker-ckan/TESTING.md

 ## Frontend tests

-Visual regression tests (VRT) check if there are any changes between different versions of CKAN -
+Visual regression tests (VRT) check if there are any styling differences across the CKAN admin panel.
+This can be used to assess styling changes that could impact any of the views within the admin panel eg: between different versions of CKAN -

 https://github.com/alphagov/datagovuk-visual-regression-tests